Do you struggle to communicate with your IT colleagues? Do they use concepts and language that go right over your head?

 We recently teamed up with Distech Controls to create an introduction to networking on the essentials of IT speak.
 We dug into key terms and concepts in IT networking, and explained why networking’s similar to the postal system.
 Our attendees left with a base understanding of IT language, enabling them to participate in overall network design conversations.

 Now, this intro to networking is only the beginning.
 Working on this webinar, we realized that we couldn’t fit such a massive topic into just one webinar.
-So we’re launching a five-part series with Distech, to really dig into networking.
-Over the next few months, we’ll dive into Network Access, Internet, Transport and Application, and Designing a Network with Distech Controls’ ECLYPSE and Optigo Connect.
-You can register for all of them, or pick and choose what interests you.
-Learn more and register!
+So we launched a five-part series with Distech, to really dig into networking.

 The webinar dug into a lot of different topics including:

 - Transport & Application (from 47:57 to 50:49)